jochster/web-hugo-academic/content/post/open-topics/index.md

 3. Data analysis in terms of overbounding hardware noise of different GNSS receivers
 4. Data analysis in terms of overbounding uncertainty of IMU/odometer
 5. Implementation of a robust extended Kalman filter with augmented state estimation

+#### Related Works

+* Blanch, Juan, Todd Walter, and Per Enge.
+"Gaussian bounds of sample distributions for integrity analysis."
+IEEE Transactions on Aerospace and Electronic Systems 55.4 (2018): 1806-1815.
+* Langel, Steve, Omar García Crespillo, and Mathieu Joerger.
+"Overbounding the effect of uncertain Gauss-Markov noise in Kalman filtering."
+NAVIGATION, Journal of the Institute of Navigation 68.2 (2021): 259-276.
+* Gallon, Elisa, Mathieu Joerger, and Boris Pervan.
+"Development of Stochastic IMU Error Models for INS/GNSS Integration."
+Proceedings of the 34th International Technical Meeting of the Satellite Division of The Institute of Navigation (ION GNSS+ 2021), St. Louis, MI, USA.
+2021.